 What we’d give to have a peck of these pickled jalapeno peppers on hand at all times.
-They’re beguilingly complex in terms of taste yet take just 20 minutes of easy effort to create (so you can make them in haste).
+They’re beguilingly complex in terms of taste yet take just 20 minutes of easy effort to create.
 As a happy result, we’ve been rather promiscuously strewing them over everything.
 Tacos.
 Grilled chicken.
 Home fries.
 Machaca.
 Eggs.
 We just can’t help ourselves.
 And thinking about these sassy Korean-style pickled jalapeno peppers sorta makes us want to dance Korean style.
 Make that Gangnam style.
 Originally published October 2, 2012.–Debbie Lee

 Special Equipment: 1-quart glass jar or several smaller jars